relativitydev/transfer-api-samples/README.md

     </assemblyBinding>
   </runtime>
 </configuration>
 ```
 </details>

 #### Replace Main Method and Add Helpers
 The `Program.cs` class provides a skeleton to setup TAPI and perform simple and advanced transfers.
-The `IFileSystemService` object is provided by TAPI to provide both standard and extended I/O and file system functionality.

-Copy and paste the source below to replace the existing `Main` method and add several helper methods.
+Copy and paste the source below to replace the existing `Main()` method and add several helper methods.

 <details><summary>Click to View Source</summary>